 In a recent blog post, “What Is a Rain Garden?” we asked readers if they knew where water goes when it rains.
 It’s easy to assume that stormwater runoff is captured, treated, and returned to waterways, but that isn’t typically the case.
 If stormwater isn’t managed, it has the potential to cause building foundation issues, personal property damage, soil erosion, and flooding.
+Fortunately, there are several solutions to managing stormwater runoff.
+In addition to the Rain Garden, property owners may also consider investing in a Dry Well as a professional drainage solution.

 What Is a Dry Well?